mesotron/teaching_transformers/README.md

 See the paper "[Teaching Autoregressive Language Models Complex Tasks By Demonstration](http://www.twonewthings.com/Teaching_Transformers_v2.pdf)" for more information.

 This repository contains training, validation, and test data associated with the experiments in the paper, as well as the code for generating it.
-A Colab notebook for fine-tuning GPT-Neo on the dataset and evaluating the results can be found at https://colab.research.google.com/drive/1glgRxBepDVz6Lw2_cnsWbL6xZJXAthY3.
+A Colab notebook for fine-tuning GPT-Neo on the dataset and evaluating the results can be found [here](https://colab.research.google.com/drive/1glgRxBepDVz6Lw2_cnsWbL6xZJXAthY3).
 The best fine-tuned model from the paper is available [here](https://drive.google.com/drive/folders/1kVCrpN1zrL3KXsyCPAZo10q011U6qjQM?usp=sharing).

 <hr>